ChristinaTan0704/mapf-lns-benchmark/docs/nns.md

 ```

-To get the benchmark results for Orig-NNS and Our-NNS, please set the value of each parameter as follow:
+To get the benchmark results for Orig-NNS and Our-NNS, please set the value of each parameter as follows:

 | Method   | Map                | Agent | `--replan_solver` | `--destroyStrategy` | `--neighborSize` |